Eligible applicants must be either:

 Can funding be used to cover the costs associated with IP protection, patent lodgement etc?

 If the IP strategy is part of your approved project activities, then some IP related costs can be covered.
 For example, if the company was seeking IP advice from firms and IP professionals with experience in supporting innovation specific to your technology, then this may be supported.
-The program will not fund any direct costs of patent/trademark/copyright etc registration fees and licenses, which are deemed ineligible expenditures within the MRFF funding guidelines.
+The program will not fund any direct costs of patent/trademark/copyright etc. registration fees and licenses, which are deemed ineligible expenditures within the MRFF funding guidelines.

 What kinds of organisations can receive CUREator+ funding and how is this defined for eligibility?